taylorhawks/sets-python/README.md

 x.remove(9)
 {1, 3, 5, 7, 10}
 ```
 Intersection and Union are two ways of combining sets.
-Intersection returns the
+Union returns both sets combined, of course eliminating duplicates.
+Union gives only the elements in both.
+These functions do not change `x` and `y` themselves.
 ```python
 x.intersection(y)
 {1, 2, 3, 4, 5, 7, 10}